 How does trauma affect people?

 Each person is unique and the impact of trauma will be different for each person.
 Things that influence the way that trauma affects each person include previous experiences of safety/trauma, migration experiences, family history, age, culture, personality, ways of coping, relationships and support systems.
-It doesn’t matter if you are old or young, male or female, trauma affects people from all walks of life.
+It doesn’t matter if you are young or old, male or female: trauma affects people from all walks of life.

-Trauma impacts in different ways on different people and at different times.
+Trauma impacts different people in different ways and at different times.
 For example, some people may notice effects soon after experiencing trauma.
 For others it may be years later and the changes they notice in themselves may vary.
-Sometimes it may be hard to see the connection between the past trauma and what a person is feeling now.
+Sometimes it may be hard to see the connection between past trauma and what a person is feeling now.

 Despite these variations there are many common experiences that people who have lived through trauma report.
 Trauma affects individuals on biological, psychological and social levels.
 Some of these impacts include: